-Jan 2: Upon arriving in Delhi, we will stay at the Navjivan Renewal Centre (NRC).
-The NRC is a holistic health and wellness center in Delhi run by the Jesuits.
-Here, with the help of the Jesuits, students will learn how the Jesuits' mission and activities overlap spiritual well-being with health.
+: Upon arriving in Delhi, we will stay one night at the New Delhi airport hotel.
 This will be an important night of rest after a non-stop flight of around 15 hours.

-Jan 7: Students will visit the North Eastern Social Research Center (NESRC) in Guwahati.
-The NESRC is a research center that looks for solutions to ethnic and political conflicts in Northeast India.
-Students will meet the former head of JRS India which is based in Guwahati.
+: Students will visit the North Eastern Social Research Center NESRC and interact with the Jesuits involved in the social justice initiatives in the northeast.
+The NESRC is a premier research center that studies for solutions to ethnic and political conflicts in northeast India.

 This course will focus on theological pathways to peacemaking and nonviolence, the relationship between theology and social movements and peace studies, and interfaith and comparative theology.
 There will be classroom lecture to provide students with an introduction to these topics, along with guest speakers to provide context for the site visits and tours.
 Students will be introduced to readings and activities that will help them reflect on and develop deeper understanding of the role of theology in shaping an empathetic self by engaging in selfless service.

 Students will be staying in Jesuit facilities which are dorm-style sleeping arrangements segregated by gender.